mjsmyth/abiquo-wiki-examples/README.md

 ### wiki_force_update.json.txt
 This file contains a JSON dictionary of all "updated" files.
 Files will be included in this list for various reasons, for example
+  * **page**: a page exists for this file
-  * **modifier**: if the last user to modify the Confluence page is not the same user as the one running the script
+  * **modifier**: if the last user to modify the Confluence page is not the same as the user running the script
   * **alternative**: the file name pattern is the same but the file name included in the page is different, e.g. a user has changed the 0001 file for an 0002 file
   * **duplicate**: the `abc_xxx page` was created already and there is also an `abc_XXX.0001.txt` file.
 By default, this page will be ignored
   * **custom**: this page will be updated with the custom file specified by the user.
 Note that custom file names cannot contain spaces
-  * **invalid**: there is no valid filename
-The file is in the format "Page name" : "<status string>: file name", where <status string> is one of the status strings in the above list (modifier, alternative, etc.) and an example is "DELETE_adm_dcs_X" : "My_file.txt"
+  * **invalid**: there is no valid filename, e.g. because the filename contains spaces The file is in the format "Page name" : "<status string>: file name", where <status string> is one of the status strings in the above list (modifier, alternative, etc.) and an example is "DELETE_adm_dcs_X" : "custom: My_file.txt"

 ### wiki_prohibited.json.txt
 Files that must NOT be included in the wiki (e.g. files containing licenses).
 The file is in the format "Page name" : "File path"

 ## update_confluence_pages.py
 Read `wiki_all_files.json.txt`.
-If Force update options are set, update all pages found in `wiki_force_update.json.txt`.
-Do not add of the pages in `wiki_prohibited.json.txt` to the wiki.
+If update options are set, update all pages found in `wiki_force_update.json.txt` accordingly.
+Do not add any of the pages in `wiki_prohibited.json.txt` to the wiki.